barlowm/vuetify_sample/README.md

 This is the default README for the vuetify project.
 Check out the README in the parent folder for more information

+Note: Quick addition for test.
+Had to add the PPK file from my .SSH folder for Tortise-Git to be able to push code up to GitHub??

 ## Project setup

 ```